Essential Guide to Hong Kong

 Health

 Hong Kong has excellent, world-class medical facilities.
-But they are expensive and you will be expected to pay.
+But they are expensive and you'll be expected to pay.
 Suitable travel insurance is strongly recommended.

 What to Wear